engemil/devcontainers/platformio_devcontainer/README.md

 - "Installing and configure Docker Desktop".
 For now you need to configure it correctly to integrate with WSL (check the settings of Docker Desktop).

+## Additional Information
+- When you make a new project in PlatformIO, it missmatches with Windows and Linux folder structure (Windows uses backslash `\` while linux uses forward slash `/`)
+    - Open Terminal and change directory to `~/Documents/PlatformIO` (root in this case)
+    - Make new folder: `mkdir Projects`
+    - Change name/move folder to: `mv 'Projects\myProject' 'Projects/myProject'`